Eco-Restoration | Indigenous led Education | Online Courses | Nature Reconnection | Transformation

 -

-Our teachers in this journey of transformation are:
+Our teachers on this journey are:

 Vandana Shiva

-Mahesh Mathpati
+Mahesh Mathapati

 Member of the Lingayat people of India, Mahesh grew up as a tribal in the Sahyadri forest of Maharashtra.
 He will teach us traditional Ayurveda medicine, food spirituality, and tribal food growing techniques.